Who We Are

 Requests for a neonatal transport are made by calling the toll free transport line listed above.
 A neonatologist is available 24 hours a day, 7 days a week to answer the call.
 Our team of neonatologists is available for consultation as well.

 When we arrive at the sending facility we work with the doctors and staff to further stabilize the patient as needed.
-We can continue all previously ordered medication and/or infusions enroute back to one of the Network’s Neonatal Intensive Care Units.
-Additional therapies can be initiated during travel; the transport isolette operates as a “mobile NICU” if needed.
+We can continue all previously ordered medication and/or infusions enroute back to one of the Network’s NICUs.
+Additional therapies can be initiated during travel; the transport isolette operates as a mobile NICU if needed.

-Seton Healthcare Family has two Level 3 Neonatal Intensive Care units located at Dell Children’s Medical Center, and Seton Medical Center of Austin.
+Seton Healthcare Family has two Level 3 NICUs located at Dell Children’s Medical Center, and Seton Medical Center of Austin.
 Opened in 2007, the Dell Children’s Medical Center is a state-of-the-art hospital dedicated solely to the care of children.
-We also have five Level 2 NICU located at Seton Northwest Hospital, Seton Medical Center Williamson, Seton Medical Center Hays, Seton Southwest, and University Medical Center Brackenridge for babies to provide less critical specialty care.
+We also have five Level 2 NICUs located at Seton Northwest Hospital, Seton Medical Center Williamson, Seton Medical Center Hays, Seton Southwest and University Medical Center Brackenridge for babies who require less critical specialty care.

-What is a Level 3 NICU?
-A level 3 neonatal intensive care unit is a special nursery for premature and sick newborns staffed by physicians (Neonatologist), nurses, and respiratory therapists specially trained to care for critically ill neonates.
-All of the pediatric sub specialists at the Dell Children’s Medical Center are available for consultation on infants in the NICU.
+A Level 3 NICU is a special nursery for premature and sick newborns staffed by physicians (neonatologists), nurses and respiratory therapists specially trained to care for critically ill neonates.
+All of the pediatric subspecialists at the Dell Children’s Medical Center are available for consultation on infants in the NICU.
 Our physicians and healthcare team work around the clock to provide for your infant’s special needs.
 Equipment and procedures specifically designed for babies help the team treat sick newborns until they are healthy enough to go home.

 Seton’s fast-response, mobile transport team offers quick access to our award-winning, state-of-the-are critical care for newborn babies.
 Seton’s NICUs are staffed by specially-trained neonatologists, nurse practitioners, nurses and respiratory therapists who care for premature and critically-ill newborns.
 This committed team works around-the-clock to meet your baby’s special needs.